arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/What-devices-can-be-used-with-Arduino-IoT-Cloud.md

 You can configure Linux devices with the IoT Cloud in [Manager for Linux](https://create.arduino.cc/getting-started/#cloud-devices).

-The following Linux devices are supported.
+The following Linux devices are supported:

 * Arduino Pro Gateway
 * Intel®-based platforms